deekshasingh1309/devTinder-Node/README.md

 //create express server
 //listen to server on port no
 //add request handlers for different routes
+//install nodemon to run or restart node server automatically on new changes
 //create git repo
 //git init to initialise git in the project
 //create .gitignore file and add node_modules